y-matsuda97/agent_simple/base_rule.md

 * **Data Pipeline Management:** Employ scripts or tools like `dvc` to manage data preprocessing and ensure reproducibility.
 * **Model Versioning:** Utilize `git-lfs` or cloud storage to track and manage model checkpoints effectively.
 * **Experiment Logging:** Maintain comprehensive logs of experiments, including parameters, results, and environmental details.
-* **LLM Prompt Engineering:** Dedicate a module or files for managing Prompt templates with version control.
+* **LLM Prompt Engineering:** Dedicate a module or file to managing prompt templates with version control.
 * **Context Handling:** Implement efficient context management for conversations, using suitable data structures like deques.

 # Performance & Reliability